Type Variance

 property prop.
 Such a type parameter is called invariant and is the default case

-of variance, thus requiring no prepending sigil:
+of variance, thus requiring no prepending keyword:

 1type InvariantOf<X> = {2 prop: X;3 getter(): X;4 setter(X): void;5};Assuming a variable invariantCity of type InvariantOf<City>,